lyming90/csming/README.md

-# CSMING - Open Source Personal Website
+# CSMING - Open Source Personal Website Project

 The initial version was built during the first month of my exchange term to University of Waterloo.
 This project heavily relies on Python Flask framework.